meta-llama/llama-recipes/recipes/quickstart/inference/local_inference/README.md

     )
 model.resize_token_embeddings(model.config.vocab_size + 1)
 ```
-Padding would be required for batch inference.
-In this this [example](inference.py), batch size = 1 so essentially padding is not required.
-However,We added the code pointer as an example in case of batch inference.
+Padding would be required for batched inference.
+In this [example](inference.py), batch size = 1 so essentially padding is not required.
+However, we added the code pointer as an example in case of batch inference.
+For Llama version 3.1 use the special token `<|finetune_right_pad_id|> (128004)` for padding.

 ## Chat completion
 The inference folder also includes a chat completion example, that adds built-in safety features in fine-tuned models to the prompt tokens.
 To run the example: